Matt Bellamy: Personal life

 Bellamy began dating the American actress Kate Hudson in mid-2010.
 They became engaged in April 2011.
-Their son, Bingham Bellamy, was born in July 2011.
+Their son, Bingham, was born in July 2011.
 In December 2014, Bellamy and Hudson announced that they had ended their engagement.
-Bellamy mentioned applying for an Irish passport due to Brexit, as he qualifies for one through his Belfast-born mother.
-During a concert at Tennent's Vital 2017 in Belfast, Bellamy told the crowd that he was found to be 53% Irish following a DNA test.

 In February 2017, Bellamy bought the former home of the tennis player Pete Sampras, a 6900 sqft estate in Brentwood, Los Angeles, for $6.9 million.
-As of 2022, Bellamy was living in Los Angeles during school periods to be close to his son and spending the holidays in London.
 In February 2015, Bellamy began dating the American model Elle Evans.
 They announced their engagement in December 2017 and married on 10 August 2019.
-Their daughter, Lovella Dawn Bellamy, was born in June 2020.
+Their daughter, Lovella, was born in June 2020.
+Evans gave birth to their second child, George, in May 2024.

+As of 2022, Bellamy was living in Los Angeles during school periods to be close to his son and spending the holidays in London.
+That year, Bellamy said he was considering applying for an Irish passport to regain his European Union citizenship following Brexit, as he qualified through his Belfast-born mother.
+He announced during a show in Dublin the following year that he had received his Irish passport.